Description of the low-level network protocol

 FLUSH_HDR: Clear the buffer (header + samples + events)

-This request if for clearing all contents of the buffer, including samples, events, and any chunks present in the header.
+This request is for clearing all contents of the buffer, including samples, events, and any chunks present in the header.

 message definition (request)